garylirocks/quickrefs/azure-compute.markdown

 Limitations:

-- The encryption key must be in a key vault in the **same region**, so it won't work if you move the disk to another region ?
+- The encryption key must be in a key vault in the **same region** and subscription
-- Basic size VMs do not support ADE
+- Not available on Basic, A-series VMs
 - On some Linux distros, only data disks can be encrypted
 - On Windows, only NTFS format disks can be encrypted
 - When adding a new disk to an encrypted VM, it's NOT encrypted automatically, it needs to be properly partitioned, formatted, and mounted before encryption
 - When enabling encryption on new VMs, you could use an ARM template to ensure data is encrypted at the point of deployment
 - ADE is required for VMs backed up to the Recovery Vault
 - **SSE with CMK improves on ADE** by enabling you to use any OS types and images for your VMs

+Networking requirements:
+- To get a token to connect to your key vault, the Windows VM must be able to connect to a Microsoft Entra endpoint, `login.microsoftonline.com`
+- To write the encryption keys to your key vault, the Windows VM must be able to connect to the key vault endpoint.
+- The Windows VM must be able to connect to an Azure storage endpoint that hosts the Azure extension repository and an Azure storage account that hosts the VHD files.

 ## VMSS - Virtual Machine Scale Sets